Speaking

 Helping people in technology get work done and have more productive interactions

-Oops, We Inflicted DevOps on our Business—Now What?
+Oops, We Inflicted DevOps on Our Business—Now What?

 It seems that everyone is aflutter with DevOps, the shiny new panacea for all of our software ailments.
 What technical goodness can DevOps bestow upon us?
 What riddles does it unlock for us as technologists?
 How do business goals align in order to wring the true value from DevOps?